mulle-sde/mulle-fetch/README.md

 ```

 Since one is not actually cloning anything the found project directory, does
-not need ot be under version control even.
+not need to be under version control.

 ## GitHub and Mulle kybernetiK